 Mentoring focuses on looking forward to the future.
 Therapy and counselling largely focus on your history and analysing how you got to your present state.
 Therapists and counsellors often ask question starting with why – mentors usually ask questions starting with what.

 Unfortunately, you can’t.
 Mentoring is designed to make the mentee more successful and ultimately, only you as the mentee can guarantee that you will do what it takes to make this happen.
-If you as mentee don’t complete the actions you commit to take, you won’t see the same levels of progress.
-If we as mentors don’t meet your expectations, you are free to stop working with us at any time.
+If you as mentee don’t commit to the work, you won’t see the same levels of progress.

 The key question for you as a prospective mentee, is how much do you value the service?
 Price should not be used as an excuse to not to go for it.
 If you are interested and committed to developing yourself and your business and have a budget in mind, please contact us to discuss how we can help you further as we would be very interested in exploring working together.